 Remote Access for Public Meetings

 Due to Governor DeWine's orders concerning the spread of COVID-19, the Brown Township Hall and the Trustee Meeting Room are both closed to the public until further notice.
-Therefore, beginning April 20, 2020, the Brown Township Board of Trustees will conduct their public meetings electronically and in accordance with the modifyed Ohio Open Meetings Act.
+Therefore, beginning April 20, 2020, the Brown Township Board of Trustees has been conducting public meetings electronically and in accordance with the modifyed Ohio Open Meetings Act.